colfio/colfio-vanillajs/README.md

-# ECSLite
+# COLF.IO

-ECSLite is an experimental Entity-Component-System library written in JavaScript with educational intentions, hence it should be very easy to learn for anyone who would like to get to understand how interactive games can be programmed.
+COLF.IO is an experimental Entity-Component-System library written in JavaScript with educational intentions to make it very easy to learn for anyone who would like to get to understand how interactive games can be programmed.

+This library was built on the basis of my [C++ Game Engine](https://github.com/dodolab/CogEngine), having reused the major parts.

+COLFIO = Component-Oriented Library For Interactive Objects

+> :warning: **This version is no longer maintained.
+The project was rewritten into TypeScript on top of a [PixiJS](https://pixijs.com/) graphical library.
+You can still use it if you want to build vanilla-JS, no-bundle minigames.
+The current version can be found on [Github](https://github.com/colfio/colfio)**.

 ## Features
 - Vanilla JavaScript
-- Focused on providing a simple but yet efficient API
+- Focused on providing a simple yet efficient API
 - Simple Canvas API
 - Scene Graph
 - Game Loop